Illustration of How to Create Entity Cheat Sheets for AI-Visible Posts

 • ransomware

-If the post is narrower, the list should be narrower.
-For a piece about a specific company or product, the central named entities may be more important than general concepts.
+If the post is about a specific company, product, law, or method, the central named entities should be even more precise.

 2. Supporting entities